Iceland Itinerary: Off The Beaten Path on a Snæfellsnes and Westfjords Road Trip

 Although it wasn’t our favourite accommodation, it has two big selling points—we saw the northern lights just outside and it’s across the road from a quiet hot spring overlooking the sea.

-Hot pot at Birkimelur Swimming Pool in the Westfjords - a great stop on our Iceland itinerary
+Hot pot at Birkimelur Swimming Pool in the Westfjords, Iceland

 Hot pot across the road from Bjarkaholt